Northwest69/Hamster/README.md

 USB drive on computer mangled again....
 Have thought out robot more.
 Very happy with current results.

 7/10/2015
-Ultrasonic rangefinder working well, however there is lag between when it detects an object and when it takes action.
+Ultrasonic range finder working well, however there is lag between when it detects an object and when it takes action.
   Calibrated Sensor
 Poor wheel alignment
 Implemented a status LED